 - a.
-This committee will include at least three (3) members of the School of Education - b.
-Annually reviewing the School of Education recruiting materials to ensure that program material is described clearly and consistently in publications and catalogs. - c.
-Working with the SOE Webmaster to review the School of Education website to ensure that the website is current and accurate. - d.
-Submitting minutes to the SoE Chair and Associate Dean.
+This committee will include at least three (3) members of the College of Education - b.
+Annually reviewing the College of Education recruiting materials to ensure that program material is described clearly and consistently in publications and catalogs. - c.
+Working with the COE Webmaster to review the College of Education website to ensure that the website is current and accurate. - d.
+Submitting minutes to the COE Chair and Dean.

-1.3.9 School of Education Advisory Council
+1.3.9 College of Education Advisory Council

 - a.
-This Council shall include the Associate Dean-Ex-Officio, Chair of SOE (Council Chair), Director of Field Experiences, the College Associate Dean of Business and Science, and P-12 public school district administrators and teachers. - b.
-Permanent members of the Council will include the Associate Dean, the SOE Chair, the Director of Field Experiences, and SOE Assessment Coordinator.
-The remaining members will be appointed by the Chair. - c.
+This Council shall include the Dean-Ex-Officio, Chair of COE (Council Chair), Director of Field Experiences, and P-12 public school district administrators and teachers. - b.
+Permanent members of the Council will include the Dean, the COE Chair, the Director of Field Experiences, and COE Assessment Coordinator.
+The remaining members will be appointed by the Chair - c.
 The Council shall be responsible for: - 1.
-Serving in an advisory role to the School of Education. - 2.
+Serving in an advisory role to the College of Education. - 2.
 Meeting twice a year, in the fall and spring. - 3.
-Assisting the School in accomplishing its goals. - 4.
+Assisting the College in accomplishing its goals. - 4.
 Ensuring collaboration and input from stakeholders for education program decision-making, placements, assessments, and partnerships. - 5.
-Serving as ambassadors for the School of Education. - 6.
-Submitting minutes to the Office of the Associate Dean.
+Serving as ambassadors for the College of Education. - 6.
+Submitting minutes to the Office of the Dean.